BEEP BEEP BEEP BEEP BEEP BEEP

 “Can we pinpoint it?”

-“Attempting to decode,” Nathan paused between computer readouts, “It’s a general SOS mixed with a greeting?
+“Attempting to decode,” Nathan paused between computer readouts, “It’s a general SOS?
 Emergency broadcast coming from…Intrepid Station?”

 “The Extropians?
 Wonder what they dug up and decided to tell no one about?”